 The museum itself is very interesting.
 The collection of musical instruments is definitely worth your time as well.

 But for this itinerary, go straight to the rooftop!
-At the rooftop, there is a restaurant from which you have the best view of Brussels.
+On the rooftop, there is a restaurant from which you have the best view of Brussels.
 You can either sit inside or outside.

 What's great is that you can have lunch here as well.